Marketing strategies are like diets, they only work if you do them.

 Day 98 is currently reserved for any questions you have throughout the 100 days.
 To submit a question, please click here!
 If you’re interested in supporting this project, please share, PIN and comment!
 Any other questions, comments or ideas, please feel free to email me at denise(at)denisekaris(dot)com

-Denise Karis is an Arizona wedding photographer who enjoys musicals, Doctor Who and breakfast burritos.
+Denise Karis is an Arizona photographer who enjoys musicals, Doctor Who and breakfast burritos.
 IG @denisekaris